cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

     0.1667
 ```

-The $$x$$ and $$y$$ values are a Nash equilibrium strategy solution for each player (one of many equilibrium solutions).
-The first $$p$$ value shows the value of the game as we had calculated before in the analytical section.
+The $$x$$ and $$y$$ values are a Nash equilibrium strategy solution for each player (one of many equilibrium solutions), whereby the values after the first in the vector describe the betting strategy for each of the actions for each player as shown in the vectors above.
+The first $$p$$ value shows the value of the game as we had calculated before in the analytical section: -0.0556.

 ## Iterative Algorithms
-Now we have shown a way to solve games more efficiently based on the structure/ordering of the decision nodes (which can be expressed in tree form).
+Now we have shown a way to solve games more efficiently based on the structure/ordering of the decision nodes.

 Using behavioral strategies significantly reduces the size of the game and solving is much more efficient by using the structure/ordering of the decision nodes.
 This can be expresessed in tree form and leads to algorithms that can use self-play to iterate through the game tree.

 Specifically CFR (Counterfactual Regret Minimization) has become the foundation of imperfect information game solving algorithms.
-We will go into detail on this in section 4.1.
+We will go into detail on this in Section 4.1.